 Reading fee varies by date of submission.
 Submit early.

 $8 - November

 Authors of essays selected for the anthology will sign a simple, non-exclusive release giving us permission to print your essay in the anthology.
 Authors retain all rights to their writing.
 Authors of included essays will be able to purchase copies of the anthology at a discount for having, sharing, or selling.
 Daniel Boone Footsteps will make the anthology available for retail purchase online at a low price to encourage high readership.

-Online submission of essays.
 You should email your essay to essayprojectDBF@gmail.com as an attachment.
-MS Word documents (.doc or .docx extensions are acceptable) are preferred.
+MS Word documents (.doc or .docx extensions) are acceptable.
 You may also send the text as Rich Text Format (.rtf).
 You may also mail your submissions through the postal service as hard copy to Daniel Boone Footsteps, 1959 N. Peace Haven Rd., # 105, Winston-Salem, NC 27106.
-With hard copy, include your check or money order for $6 payable to Daniel Boone Footsteps.
+With hard copy, include your check or money order payable to Daniel Boone Footsteps.
 If your essay is selected, you will be contacted about emailing the content.
 Include your name, mailing address, and email address at the end of your essay text, whether sent online or hard copy.

 Thank you for writing and for sharing your best.

 If you would like personal feedback on your writing of your essay, please select "Personal Feedback" as a service offered under "Books & DVDs" in the main menu.
 For your $8 fee, you will receive feedback and suggestions through "Track Changes" in your MS Word document from a professional writing coach and book editor with over 25-years’ publishing experience.
 This service is optional and will not affect consideration of your essay for inclusion in the anthology.
 We all want to become better writers.